-active where the author name is part of the text and the year is within parenthesis as in 'Smith (2013)'
+Active where the author name is part of the text and the year is within parenthesis as in 'Beaty (1989)'

-passive where both the author name and the year are within parenthesis as in '(Smith 2013)'
+Passive where both the author name and the year are within parenthesis as in '(Beaty 1989)'

-The natbib package provides two commands for this, \citet{} and \citep{}, respectively.
+The natbib package provides two primary commands for this, \citet{} and \citep{}, respectively.

-As with other cross-referencing the referencing works through labels or cite keys.
+As with other cross-referencing the referencing works through labels also known as cite keys in the case of references.
 Each reference must therefore have a unique cite key.
-With Zotero the cite key will by default be created from the first authors last name, the first word in the title (Ignoring words such as 'The' and 'A') and the year.
-A reference such as will be assigned a cite key Smith\Bad\2013. this means you can reference this article in the text as either $\ites Smith_Bad_2013$ or $\ites Smith_Bad_2013$ .
+With Zotero to Overleaf synchronisation the cite key will by default be created from the first authors last name, the first 'meaningful' word in the title (thus ignoring words such as 'The' and 'A') and the year of publication.
+This default is what you will receive when you link and synchronise Zotero directly with Overleaf.
+With other reference managers the cite key may be created along different standards.
+So, a reference such as will by default be assigned the cite key beaty_great_1989.
+This means you can reference this article in the text as either \citet{beaty_great_1989} or \citep{beaty_great_1989}} yielding 'Beaty (1989)' and '(Beaty 1989)', respectively.
 Either one of these cite commands will enable LATEX to add the reference to the reference list.
 Hence you simply add references and the reference list is built for you.
+Note that when you start typing the cite commands your will get suggestions for what reference to add as soon as you type the first letter in the name.
+It is thus quite easy to add references and you do not need to memorise cite keys, just author names and possibly parts of the title of the paper.